 For components which are cast in molds, neutron imaging is a critical tool for quality assurance.
 For example, turbine blades require thorough QA testing as they rely on molded cooling vents to function properly in the engine without melting (since the operational environment of a jet engine exceeds the melting point of the material the turbines are made of).
 However, during the casting process, bits of ceramic material can get caught in the blade’s cooling channels, which will impede its ability to regulate its temperature.
-Neutron imaging with gadolinium tagging is the best way to detect trace amounts of ceramic blockage within turbine blades.
+Neutron radiography with gadolinium tagging is the best way to detect trace amounts of ceramic blockage within turbine blades.

 Loading uniformity in munitions and defects in energetic materials

-Many neutron imaging facilities have heavily restricted capabilities for imaging energetic material.
+Many neutron radiography facilities have heavily restricted capabilities for imaging energetic material.
 PNIC has an energetic material handling program compatible with ATF and DoD Safety and Security manuals which allows up to 31 lbs of HD1.1 material.